Jean Poyer: Lallemant Missal

-The Lallemant Missal is an prayer and devotional book in the style of an illuminated manuscript, featuring feasts and litanies.
+The Lallemant Missal is a prayer and devotional book in the style of an illuminated manuscript, featuring feasts and litanies.
 It was made for a member of the Lallemant family of Bourges, likely for Guillaume Lallemant, whose coat of arms is found in the margins on several pages.

 Reflectography and band pass filters have been applied to this work, revealing detailed under-drawings beneath the miniatures, giving clues as to how the work was constructed.

 This manuscript is in the collection of the Morgan Library and Museum of New York.
 It contains five large miniatures, one historiated initial, and borders drawn by Poyet, and 18 small miniatures illuminated by Master of Spencer 6.
 The date of this work is estimated to be between 1500 and 1503.